learn-co-curriculum/dsc-linear-regression-statsmodels/README.md

 * **Degrees of Freedom Model**: The number of parameters in the model (not including the constant/intercept term if present)
 * **Covariance Type**: Robust regression methods are designed to be not overly affected by violations of assumptions by the underlying data-generating process.
 Since this model is Ordinary Least Squares, it is non-robust and therefore highly sensitive to outliers.

-The right part of the first table shows the goodness of fit
+The right part of the first table shows the goodness of fit:

 * **R-squared**: The coefficient of determination, the Sum Squares of Regression divided by Total Sum Squares.
 This translates to the percent of variance explained by the model.
 The remaining percentage represents the variance explained by error, the E term, the part that model and predictors fail to grasp.
 * **Adj.
 R-squared**: Version of the R-Squared that penalizes additional independent variables.